monicazhou2013/Mingming_Zhou_DS_Portfolio/README.md

 | **Favorite 1** | **Favorite 2** | **Favorite 3** | **Favorite 4** | **Favorite 5** |

 ## Summary
-This project implements both a matrix-factorization (ALS) baseline and a neural two-tower recommender trained with BPR to demonstrate different recommendation paradigms.
+**01_ALS_Baseline**
-The ALS project includes exploratory analysis, collaborative filtering with matrix factorization (ALS), evaluation (**Model metric:** ALS achieved **RMSE = 0.8768** on a held-out test set), and a poster-enriched recommendation showcase using TMDB metadata.
+Implemented a matrix-factorization (ALS) baseline model.
+It includes exploratory analysis, collaborative filtering with matrix factorization (ALS), evaluation (**Model metric:** ALS achieved **RMSE = 0.8768** on a held-out test set), and a poster-enriched recommendation showcase using TMDB metadata.
+**02_Two_Tower**
-The two-tower model is to demonstrate a modern retrieval-oriented recommender architecture.
+Demonstrated a modern retrieval-oriented recommender architecture.
 The model learns to rank relevant items higher rather than predict explicit ratings.
 Training converged steadily (BPR loss ↓ from 0.69 to 0.16 over 10 epochs).

-## Contents
-- EDA: rating distribution, user activity, long-tail item popularity, cold-start quantification
-- Data cleaning & filtering (e.g., remove movies with < 5 ratings)
-- ALS training and evaluation (RMSE)
-- Poster enrichment using TMDB (offline script)
-- Final showcase output (titles + poster URLs)
-- Conclusion and future work
+**03_RAG_ChatBot**
+Implemented a RAG-style movie chatbot that uses sentence embeddings and FAISS for semantic retrieval of movies, enriched with genres, tags, ratings, and posters.

 ## How to Run
-1. Open the Databricks notebook (links above) and run sections in order.
+1. Open the Databricks / Google Colab notebooks(links above) and run sections in order.
 2. Run TMDB enrichment (local / Google Colab) to produce `tmdb_posters.csv`(in 01_ALS_Baseline).
 3. Upload `tmdb_posters.csv` back to Databricks and join with `links` to construct poster URLs(in 01_ALS_Baseline).